mechawrench/wificom-docs/docs/config_files.md

 These files can be edited, and should normally be retained between updates.
 We may introduce breaking changes to these files that are required to run the software - please check the release notes for any changes to these files.

-## secrets.py
+## secrets.json

+(`secrets.py` on v1.x firmware)

 Contains credentials for connecting to your WiFi network and the server.
-Recommended to download from `wificom.dev`, but can also be filled out from `secrets.example.py`.
+Recommended to download from `wificom.dev`, but can also be filled out from `secrets.example.json`.

-## config.py
+## config.json

 Contains non-secret configuration options.

+- "sound_on": `true` or `false`

+`config.py` on v1.x firmware: also contained the DigiROMs for the punchbag menu.
+Check the comments in the file for details.

+## digiroms.txt

+Contains the DigiROMs for the punchbag menu.
 Check the comments in the file for details.

 ## board_config.py